Save $$$ and help your favorite charities even more.

 A federal income tax deduction for a charitable contribution in the form of cash, check, or other monetary gift is not allowed unless the donor substantiates the deduction with a bank record or a written communication from the donee showing the name of the donee, the date of the contribution, and the amount of the contribution.

-For this purpose, the term “monetary gift” includes the common ones you think of when thinking of the term–gifts of cash or by check.
+For this purpose, the term “monetary gift” includes, of course, gifts of cash or by check.
 But monetary gift also includes gifts by use of:

 credit card;